-- This lesson provides opportunities for students to explore and make sense of the graphs of the cotangent, secant, and cosecant functions. - Students use clickers to move a point around the unit circle, observing the changes in function values for cotangent, secant, and cosecant, and observing the connections to the graphs of each of the three functions. - The lesson provides opportunities to make and test conjectures about the graphs of the cotangent, secant, and cosecant functions based on observations from the unit circle.
+- This lesson involves providing opportunities for students to explore and make sense of the graphs of the cotangent, secant, and cosecant functions. - As a result, students will: - Use clickers to move a point around the unit circle, observing the changes in function values for cotangent, secant, and cosecant, and observing the connections to the graphs of each of the three functions. - Make and test conjectures about the graphs of the cotangent, secant, and cosecant functions based on observations from the unit circle.